-Students will be evaluated on eight quizzes, three assignments, a reflection assignment, webinars and a final project.
+Students will be evaluated on three assignments, unit discussions, a reflective tool and a final project proposal.

-To achieve a certificate, students must earn a grade of 60% or greater on the final project and the overall course grade.
+To achieve a certificate, students must earn a grade of 60% or greater in the course.

 CHA Learning and Canadian Patient Safety Institute will award students a certificate for successful completion of the course.

 Please note: Bulk registration discounts are available for groups.
 Please review the Group Enrolment information here.

 All prices listed above are in CAD.